Special Supplemental Benefits for the Chronically Ill (SSBCI)

 • Spinal stenosis

-• Stroke-related neurologic deficit
+• Stroke or related neurologic deficit

 • Aplastic anemia